 In fact, you could train effectively for your entire life with just a single kettlebell.
 Now I’m not endorsing you only train with kettlebells, but you can certainly attain high levels of fitness using only kettlebells.
 Many people of all ages and varying levels of athleticism, training exclusively with kettlebells, have done just that.

 There’s a large variety of kettlebells on the market, most of them will not last.
 Cheap kettlebells are likely to chip and become worn faster and will certainly need to be replaced.
 A good quality kettlebell starts around $30-50 w/ shipping and could last you forever; it’s worth the extra investment.
 Painted kettlebells will lose their paint if you’re banging them around with other kettlebells or tossing them to the ground aggressively.
 Vinyl Coated is a nice option if you like your equipment to stay looking pretty.
-If you have hardwood floors I recommend Vinyl Coated, painted kettlebells seems to mark the floors easily.
-If you’re considering another brand of kettlebell or have any questions or comments about these brands, feel free to contact me.
-I recommend the First Place Kettlebells from Perform Better.
+If you have hardwood floors I recommend Vinyl Coated, painted kettlebells seem to mark the floors easily.

 Probably the biggest question you have, what weight should you get?
 Here are the weights I suggest that will allow you to do the most effective and largest variety of exercises to achieve optimal results.
 As a general rule, I go as heavy as I can with good form.
 The more kettlebells you get the better, but you can do a lot with one.